gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 Ok, we are a C compiler now.
 Back to computing fields offsets by hand!
 I sure hope you do not forget about alignement!
 And keep the offsets in sync with the C struct when its layout changes!

 Well we all agree this sucks, but that's all what the `unsafe` package offers.
-Cherry on the cake, every pointer in this code has the same type: `unsafe.Pointer`, even though the first one is a `Animal*`, the second one is a `String*`, and the third one is a `uint64_t*`.
+Cherry on the cake, every pointer in this code has the same type: `unsafe.Pointer`, even though the first one really is a `Animal*`, the second one is a `String*`, and the third one is a `uint64_t*`.
 Not great.

 So the solution is: treat C unions as opaque values in Go, and only access them with C functions (essentially, getters and setters):